chromice/ae/README.md

 ?>
 ```

 You can specify the type when you create a new response object.
-It should be either a valid mime–type or a shorthand like "html", "css", "javascript", "json", etc. By default all responses are "text/html".
+It should be either a valid mime-type or a shorthand like "html", "css", "javascript", "json", etc. By default all responses are "text/html".

 When response is created, it starts capturing all output.
 You have to call `aeResponse::dispatch()` method to send the response, otherwise it will be discarded.

 You can set HTTP headers at any point via `aeResponse::header()` method.

-If you want the response to be cached client–side for a number of minutes, use `aeResponse::cache()` method.
+If you want the response to be cached client-side for a number of minutes, use `aeResponse::cache()` method.
 It will set "Cache-Control", "Last-Modified" and "Expires" headers for you.

-Response library supports server–side caching as well.
+Response library supports server-side caching as well.
 The responses are saved to */cache* directory by default.
 For caching to work correctly this directory must exist and be writable.
 You must also configure Apache to look for cached responses in this directory.

 Here are the rules that *.htaccess* file in the web root directory must contain: